SyntaxError-PEBKAC/ducksteps/Docs/Building.md

    - `ducksteps.140.X.0.Standalone.7z`
 5. Release notes: include SHA256 hashes and VirusTotal links for both files
 6. Publish — GitHub creates the tag on the default branch at publish time
+7. Changelog: Update Changelog.md in the Repos /Docs/ folder.

 ---